 - We only use 100% Andean Alpacas, roaming freely in the Peruvian Andes as they have done for millennia.

 - Contrary to industry norms, each step involved in our fabric process is carried out in Peru: our family home.

 - From Peru, our clothes go straight to California or Amsterdam on its journey to you.

 - Doing everything in Peru guarantees we know that the alpacas and the workers involved are being treated with respect.

 - We have built direct relationships with our workers and frequently monitor their working conditions.

 - We can fully trace our alpaca to the fields they roam in, and we visit them throughout the year.

 - Using single source clothing lowers our global carbon footprint.

 - Manufacturing in one country allows us to greatly reduce freight shipping and gives us improved traceability and transparency.

-- Merino wool raw fibers are grown in Australia before being shipped to Asia and Eastern Europe where they are manufactured into fabric.
-Our entire process is carried out in one country; Peru.
+- Merino wool raw fibers are produced in Australia/New Zealand but are sent to be processed throughout Asia and Eastern Europe.
+Our entire process is carried out in one country: Peru